Trump’s diagnosis shows US vulnerability to the coronavirus

 If complacency sets in, infections will rise.

 “We’re still not doing sufficient testing and contact tracing across the country,” Michaud said.
-“For all these reasons, we’re likely to more transmission in the U.S., not less, in the coming weeks and months.”
+“For all these reasons, we’re likely to see more transmission in the U.S., not less, in the coming weeks and months.”

+Johnson reported from Washington state.
+Associated Press writer John O’Connor in Springfield, Illinois, and Mark Gillespie in Cleveland Heights, Ohio, contributed to this report.